FINTLabs/www-fintlabs/technical.md

 As long as the identifiable attribute does not change, neither does the URI representing the resource.

-### Everything is a Resource
+#### Everything is a Resource

 All classes in the FINT information model is represented in the exact same way, as resources with URIs and references using URIs to other classes it refers to.

 The type of the resource is explicit from the URI of the resource.
 For instance, from the URI `/administrasjon/personal/personalressurs`, the type of the resource is always `Personalressurs`.

-## Updating information using FINT
+### Updating information using FINT

 Updates use HTTP operations to create, modify and delete information.
 It builds upon the "everything is a resource" principle, so when updating information the resource URI is central.

-### Asynchronous operations
+#### Asynchronous operations

-Since the updates must propagate via the FINT component and an adapter before being processed by the back end system, updates might take some time to complete.
-For this, FINT APIs use asynchronous operations as described in http://restcookbook.com/Resources/asynchroneous-operations/.
+Since the updates must propagate via the FINT component and an adapter before being processed by the back-end system, updates might take some time to complete.
+For this, FINT APIs use asynchronous operations as described in <http://restcookbook.com/Resources/asynchroneous-operations/.>

 The process is as follows: